dawed1999/Stegcrypt/README.md

 # Stegcrypt
 An image steganography project where we can hide text in an image at a random channels of random pixels via the Least Siginifacnt Byte technique.
-Written in Python 3.7 using the Pillow package from PyPI and pymongo.
+Written in Python 3.7 using the Pillow and pymongo package from PyPI.

 # Information
 The project was an attempt to get myself started with coding, namely in Python, and to get acquainted with Steganography as a whole.